CaseyScott/taste-recipe/README.md

 ## **Restaurant-Chef**
+For display purposes I have created four Users that have each added five recipes.
+Sign into one of these or create your own for viewing of Create, Read, Update and delete functionality.
+User names: Asus, Intel, Nvidia, Corsair all users have password of admin.
+If deleting please create a new false 'add recipe' entry as delete function is hard delete.

 Milestone Project Three:
 In this project, I have built a data-driven web application using the technologies that I have learned throughout Data Centric Development.
 I have choosen to follow the example brief, A recipe webapp with C.R.U.D funcitionality. ( create, read, update and delete )